Role4Initiative/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+A class component extends react to inherit react lifecycle methods functionality to "function", a functional component receives props to "function" properly

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+'componentWillMount' is called before a render occurs as it does not trigger the DOM to re-render.

+'componentWillUpdate' is called whenever the state is changed requiring a re-render of the DOM.

 3. Define stateful logic.

+Stateful logic is code that stores and updates data for use in a web app such as form data.

+Stateful logic is when

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange - Set up the component that is being tested.
+Act - What interaction the user has attempted.
+Assert - Receive the response and make sure it is behaving properly.